 Using Orrington Farms® Products With A Pressure Cooker

-Prepare a Saturday night feast in no time with your trusty pressure cooker and your favorite Orrington Farms® soups and concentrated basess!
+Prepare a Saturday night feast in no time with your trusty pressure cooker and your favorite Orrington Farms® soups and concentrated bases!

 Since the pressure cooker employs wet heat for cooking, the food always comes out less savory than expected.
 However, there is a fix!